A lookup relationship field is a custom field that you can use to establish relationships between tickets, users, and organizations.

 The list of options in a lookup relationship field is auto-populated as you type into the field.
 You don't have to define the options yourself as you do with a dropdown custom field, though you can filter them when you define the field (see Filtering the field's options).

 After selecting an option, you can view the record details by clicking the field name:

 You can add lookup relationship fields to the following pages in the Zendesk interface:

 - The organization page

 These pages represent the possible source object of a relationship.
 For example, a user displayed in the user profile page can be the source object of a relationship with another user, organization, or ticket.
 The lookup relationship field lets you select the other object — also known as the related object — in the relationship.

-You can make a lookup relationship field conditional so that it only appears to agents and end users some of the time under certain circumstances.
+You can make a lookup relationship field conditional so that it only appears to agents under certain circumstances.
 See Creating conditional ticket fields.

 Understanding the relationships

 A lookup relationship can be expressed as follows:

 The source object is the Zendesk object that contains the lookup relationship field (among other fields).
 It can be a user, organization, or ticket.
 The related object is the object specified by the lookup relationship field.
 It can also be a user, organization, or ticket.
 Lookup relationships with Zendesk custom objects are not supported.